reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```
 It initializes and returns an HTTP asynchronous client with request interceptors.
 It first checks if the client is already initialized.
 If not, it creates a pooling asynchronous client connection manager with a specified TLS strategy.
 Then, it configures an I/O reactor with a socket timeout of 5 seconds.
 Next, it creates the HTTP asynchronous client, adds a custom execution interceptor named "custom" (which is an instance of `UserResponseAsyncExecChainHandler`) as the first interceptor, and sets the connection manager and I/O reactor configuration.
 Finally, it starts the client and logs the action.

-Now Let's see the scenario to execute HTTP request and its interception:
+Now let's see the scenario of executing a HTTP request and its interception:
 ```java
 public Map<Integer, String> executeRequestsWithInterceptors(
     CloseableHttpAsyncClient closeableHttpAsyncClient,